 Rule 1.
-DOMICILE
+DOMICILE.

-A. Public Schools
+A. Public Schools.

-- 1. A student's eligibility for interscholastic athletics shall be in the public school district of the parent's domicile.
+- A student's eligibility for interscholastic athletics shall be in the public school district of the parent's domicile.
 Refer to other domicile and transfer rules for limitations and situations.
 The AAA recognizes only one domicile for eligibility.
 A change in domicile consists of a complete and bona fide move from one domicile to another. - 2.
 A student may meet the domicile requirement at another AAA member school after attending said member school for one calendar year (365 days from initial enrollment). - 3.
 A student shall also meet the domicile requirement if the student receives a legal transfer (school board to school board) from one public school to another.
 Board to board transfers must take place by July 1 before a student enters grades 7-10. - 4.
-For eligibility purposes, all transfers must take place by July 1 before a student enters grades 7-10 and require that CSAP forms be signed for public and boarding schools. - 5.
-Students transferring after July 1 prior to entering the 10th grade year shall not be eligible for one calendar year (365 days) unless there is a bona fide move from one public school district into the public school district that the student will be attending. - 6.
+For eligibility purposes, all transfers must take place by July 1 before a student enters grades 7-10 and require that CSAP forms be signed for public and boarding schools.

+- 5. Students transferring after July 1 prior to entering the 10th grade year shall not be eligible for one calendar year (365 days) unless there is a bona fide move from one public school district into the public school district that the student will be attending. - 6.
 When a public school is closed, any student from the closed school may transfer by school choice or legal transfer (school board to school board) by July 1 of the calendar year in which their resident district is closed and shall be eligible to participate in extracurricular activities.
 If the transfer is by school choice, the CSAP form has to be completed and filed with the receiving district and AAA.

-B. Nonpublic Schools
+B. Nonpublic Schools.

-1. Students who enroll at a nonpublic school must do so by July 1 before entering the 7th grade to be immediately eligible for interscholastic athletic participation.
+- 1. Students who enroll at a nonpublic school must do so by July 1 before entering the 7th grade to be immediately eligible for interscholastic athletic participation.
 When a nonpublic school does not offer enrollment for grades 7 and/or 8, the student may become immediately eligible by enrolling by July 1 prior to the lowest grade offered by that school provided the CSAP form is signed.
-Students enrolling in a nonpublic school after the period provided for immediate eligibility above shall be ineligible for 365 days.
+Students enrolling in a nonpublic school after the period provided for immediate eligibility above shall be ineligible for 365 days. - 2.
+After July 1 prior to entering the 7th grade year, a student whose parents live outside a 25-mile radius of a nonpublic school must make a bona fide move within a 25-mile radius of the school that the student will attend to become eligible. - 3.
+To allow a ninth (9th) grade student who attends a AAA member private school that does not offer grades ten through twelve (10-12) to participate on an athletic team during the spring semester at the public school district of the parent's domicile.